 21 Financial Facts You Must Know in 2023

 Here is a list of mind-blowing truths about finance that most people don’t know about.
 Let’s Begin.

 Fun Financial Facts #1

 As one may assume that debt increases financial worries, this is not entirely true.
 Financial debt is a double-edged sword.
 While a very high debt in the capital structure of a firm surely increases financial distress, having no financial debt is also disadvantageous.

 This is so because the right amount of debt in the capital structure increases the Return on Equity (ROE) (What is ROE?) of a firm which keeps the shareholders contended.

 Fun Financial Facts #2

 Share Market is indeed a scary place.
 However, there is an easy way to reduce risks associated with investing in the share market.
-If one diversifies the portfolio by dividing the available fund among companies from varying industries instead of investing in one single industry, the unsystematic risk gets reduced to a considerable extent.
+If one diversifies the portfolio by dividing the available funds among companies from varying industries instead of investing in one single industry, the unsystematic risk gets reduced to a considerable extent.

 Mutual Funds are an easy option for a diversified portfolio.
 The systematic risk that remains is almost unavoidable.

 Fun Financial Facts #3

 Organic growth or the growth from own operations is not the only way by which companies grow.
-There is also an option to choose inorganic growth or the growth not from own operations.
+There is also an option to choose inorganic growth or growth not from own operations.